-Data processing methods used to obtain the derived points in the proposed standard may introduce errors that may be attributed incorrectly to instrument.
+Data processing methods used to obtain the derived points in the proposed standard may introduce errors that may be incorrectly attributed to the instrument.
 The two geometries that are used in the proposed standard are spheres and planes.
-The methods to obtain derived point for both the geometries involve a cleanup procedure where the data corresponding to the object of interest (plane or sphere) is separated from its surroundings.
+The methods to obtain the derived point for both the geometries involve a cleanup procedure where the data